Skip to main content

 {Article III C.}

-AFA-CWA’s Constitution & Bylaws provides for Local Councils to have the following elected officers: President, Vice President and Secretary.
+AFA-CWA’s Constitution & Bylaws provide for Local Councils to have the following elected officers: President, Vice President and Secretary.
 Additional officer positions designated as “Local Council Representatives” may be established by action of the Council.

 II.
 Nomination and Election Process Overview